95616ARG/mikos_sas2020/README.md

 These are the benchmarks in Table 2 and 4.

 Figures and tables generated using this data will be different from those in the paper.
+If there is a `results` folder from a previous run, remove it before running the command.

 ```
 # benchexec --no-container xml/t1-sub.xml; benchexec --no-container xml/t2-sub.xml